scikit-garden/scikit-garden/docs/examples/MondrianTreeRegressor.md

-# Intuition behind MondrianTrees
+# Intuition behind Mondrian Trees

-This example provides an intuition behind the MondrianTreeRegressor.
-In particular, the key differences between an extremely randomized tree and explanations of the tree construction and prediction will be higlighted.
+This example provides intuition behind the MondrianTreeRegressor.
+Explanations of the tree construction and prediction will be highlighted.

 ```python